dannytlee12/cse15l-lab-reports/lab-report1/lab-report1.md

 ## Optimizing Remote Running
 ![Image](l1sc8.png)
 * Here I used a single command to copy, compile, and run a file into my ieng6 account.
-Note that I did not have to input my password because I made the ssh key in the previous step.
+Note that I did not have to input my password because I made the ssh key in the previous step, and after compiling and running WhereAmI.java in my ieng6 account, I was automatically logged out.